-Hyssop is often seen in the herb garden as a compact 2-foot hedge plant which produces showy dark blue flower spikes from July to November.
-The narrow dark green leaves are slightly bitter and are tasty in small amounts in salads, soups and stews.
-Medicinally it is used as a gargle for sore throat.
-Attracts butterflies.
+Hyssop is often seen in the herb garden as an attractive, compact, 2 ft. tall hedge plant.
+Showy, dark blue flower spikes delight July to November.
+Flowers are loved by honeybees, butterflies, and hummingbirds.
+Narrow dark green leaves are slightly bitter, tasty in small amounts in salads, soups, and stews.
+Medicinally hyssop is used as a gargle for sore throat.
 Packet is ½ gram, about 400 seeds.

 |½ gram - $1.99|